TheBodger/MMM-ChartDisplay/README.md

 ### Dependencies

-Before installing this module, use https://github.com/TheBodger/MMM-ChartUtilities to setup the MMM-Charts... dependencies and  install all modules
+Before installing this module, use https://github.com/TheBodger/MMM-ChartUtilities to setup the MMM-Charts... dependencies and install all modules required. <B> check you also install other dependencies called out below</B>
 If you are planning to use MMM-FeedProvider modules as well, go to https://github.com/TheBodger/MMM-FeedUtilities and install all modules

 The charts are produced using AMCHARTS.